hiiamboris/red-wiki/docs/[DOC]-Why-you-have-to-copy-series-values.md

 >> same? other data
 == false
 ```
-Now that I now know how `copy` works, and I know I'm modifying the `"hello "` string above, I can make a string's copy so I would not modify the original:
+Now that I know how `copy` works, and I know I'm modifying the `"hello "` string above, I can make a string's copy so I would not modify the original:
 ```
 >> f: func [][print append copy "hello " "world"]
 == func [][print append copy "hello " "world"]